By looking at an unhappy relationship as a system, a couple can change their system with one simple task. Here's the task no-one told you about…

 Changing the Direction of Relationship Behaviour

-You’ll see how the direction of the arrow has changed.
-Instead of the steps going from noon to 1pm to 2pm, the direction changes before we get to 2pm.
+Instead of the steps going from noon to 1pm to 2pm, the direction changes before we arrive to 2pm.
 3pm isn’t going to happen!
-To put this another way…
+Put it another way…

 • Noon (“We have to visit my mother”)…